buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_PipeFittingBaseQuantities.md

 # Qto_PipeFittingBaseQuantities

-Base quantities that are common to the definition of all types and occurrences of pipe fittings.
+Base quantities that are common to the definition of all types and occurrences of pipe fittings.<!-- end of definition -->

 ## Comments